andersganander/albumtalk/README.md

 ## Backend API

-The repository for the backend of the application is documented [here](https://github.com/andersganander/AlbumTalk_API)
+The backend api that is used by AlbumTalk is documented [here](https://github.com/andersganander/AlbumTalk_API)

 ## UX